acara003/chat/README.md

 # chat
-A program that allows chat communication.
+A program that allows communication.